AGE-WELL Graduate Student and Postdoctoral Awards in Technology and Aging (2018)

 - Applicants for doctoral awards are restricted to those entering the first or second year of their program.

 Applicants who will receive AGE-WELL project funds concurrently with this award period are ineligible to apply to this competition.
-For example, a trainee who will be funded through AGE-WELL Core Research Projects, Platform Projects, Cross-Cutting themes, or the Strategic Investment, Collaborative Impact or Catalyst programs during 2016-2017 would be ineligible.
+For example, a trainee who will be funded through AGE-WELL Core Research Projects, Platform Projects, Cross-Cutting themes, or the Strategic Investment, Collaborative Impact or Catalyst programs would be ineligible.

 Funded trainees will be automatically enrolled in our EPIC training program (Early Professionals, Inspired Careers) and are expected to participate actively in AGE-WELL seminar series and professional development activities (e.g. workshops in commercialization or entrepreneurship) to earn the Innovators of Tomorrow certificate.